solidjs-community/eslint-plugin-solid/docs/event-handlers.md

   "solid/event-handlers": ["warn", {
     // if true, don't warn on ambiguously named event handlers like `onclick` or `onchange`
     ignoreCase: false,
+    // if true, warn when spreading event handlers onto JSX.
+Enable for Solid < v1.6.
+    warnOnSpread: false,
   }]
 }
 ```